No. 5 (manga): Publication

 In North America, Viz Media announced the license of the series in December 2001.
 A preview for the then forthcoming first volume was published in the January 2002 issue of Pulp.
 Viz Media published the first volume on April 5, 2002, and the second on August 13, 2003.
 After having released these two volumes, Viz Media ceased the series' publication due to low sales.
 In 2011, the series was completely available in English language via the No. 5 app on iTunes.
 In October 2020, Viz Media announced that they would re-publish the series in a four-volume deluxe edition, in print and digital formats, released from July 20, 2021, to April 19, 2022.

-The manga was also licensed in France by Kana.

-Volume list
+Volumes

 Note: All chapters titles are written in English on the original Japanese release.

 Reception

 No. 5 was one of the Jury Recommended Works at the 7th Japan Media Arts Festival in 2003.